eh1-umbc/eh1-umbc.github.io/_pages/about.md

   - /about.html
 ---

-Central Maryland Tournament City Games LLC is where I currently work, with duties including repairwork and running the video game side of the store on weekends.
+Tournament City Games LLC is where I currently work, with duties including repairwork and running the video game side of the store on weekends.
 Prior to this, I worked for the municipal government in Middletown, MD, where I summarized and created local legislation and assisted the public works department.
 This summer I'll be working for UMBC's GES department and Washington County's stormwater management specialist.

 In terms of education, I am pursuing a B.A. in Geography and Environmental Systems with a minor in Political Science and a GIScience certificate at UMBC (expected graduation in 2025).
 I also have an A.A. in Sociology from Frederick Community College, obtained in 2023.